What Happens After a Deposition in a Car Accident Case?

 Your car accident case may end up before a judge and jury in a courtroom in Phoenix if the at-fault party’s insurance company refuses to offer a reasonable or adequate settlement.
 If the insurance company wrongfully denied your claim, you may also end up at trial.

 At a car accident trial, you will have the opportunity to testify about the crash on the stand.
-Your lawyer may also use information gained from depositions to support your case or undermine the defense.
+Your Phoenix personal injury attorney may also use information gained from depositions to support your case or undermine the defense.
 The defense will also have a chance to take the stand.
 Then, the jury will have the task of determining what damages, if any, the law entitles you to receive.

-For more information about a car accident deposition and the claims process as a whole, consult with an attorney in Phoenix today.
+For more information about a car accident deposition and the claims process as a whole, Contact Gallagher & Kennedy at (602) 530-8400.